curious-builder76/dtypes/README.md

 Definetely a big YES.

-If you are goind to use it for real industry grade projects
+If you are going to use it for real industry grade projects

-Probably no. as it still lacks some of the features.
+Probably no. as it still lacks some of the features set by industries.

 If you are going to implement it in lower lever hardwares  such as ESP-32 or Raspberry PI.